 Incomplete certificate chain on Windows servers

 Users with Windows servers may sometimes receive an "untrusted connection" error, when connecting to their websites, despite the fact that a PKCS#7 certificate with the full chain was imported on the server.
-The issue is more frequent on mobile devices, rather than on desktop machines, and occurs most commonly with Comodo certificates.
+The issue is more frequent on mobile devices, rather than on desktop machines, and occurs most commonly with Sectigo certificates.

 When checking the certificate installation in an online checker, you will see that the certificate is returned with one intermediate.